 So this argument about women always expecting the guys to handle the money is just another generalization that I think we need to stop making.
 Women are not all the same and yes, men too are not all the same.

-That is it people.
-I’m so glad to have done a blogger collaboration with the lovely Funke.
+That is it, people.
 This is what I want to clarify about the way people perceive feminism.
 It is my hope that more women would use and embrace the word.
 It is my hope that feminism can be seen in a positive light no matter the environment you find yourself in.

 Now, I’m very curious about you.
 What do you think about feminism?